On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: The Family

 Since $C\geq 1$, we finally get

 This concludes the proof. \end{proof}

-The dependence of the constant from Theorem~\ref{thm:estimate_of_limit} on $\#E(M)$ and $r(M)$ highlights that $\mu(\J_p(M))\approx 1/p$ is not what we should expect to hold for all values of $p$ and all nonempty irreducible regular matroids $M$.
-Let us consider a scenario where $p$ is significantly smaller than $\#E(M)$.
-In such cases, it is highly expected that $\lambda(e)\equiv 0~\text{mod~$p$}$.
-Moreover, if $\#E(M)-r(M)$ is sufficiently larger than $r(M)$, then it is anticipated that each term in the sum $\sum_B\prod_{e\in E-B}\lambda(e)$ would also be $0$ modulo $p$.
-Consequently, $\mu(\J_p(M))$ should be very close to $1$.
-This particular situation is observed in graphs, as demonstrated in the example below.
+The dependence of the constant from Theorem~\ref{thm:estimate_of_limit} on $\#E$ and $r(M)$ highlights that $\mu(\J_p(M))\approx 1/p$ is not what we should expect to hold for all values of $p$ and all nonempty irreducible regular matroids $M$.
+Let us consider the scenario where $\#E-r(M)$ is much larger than $p$.
+We would expect the probability that $\prod_{e\notin B}\lambda(e)\neq 0$ modulo $p$ to be $(1-p^{-1})^{\#E-r(M)}$, which would be close $0$.
+Therefore, $\mu(\J_p(M))$ should be very close to $1$.
+This particular situation is observed in graphs, as shown in the example below.

 \begin{example} Let $G$ be the banana graph on $10$ edges.
 Its configuration polynomial is

 It is not hard to show that for any prime $p$

 This allows us to use formula~(\ref{eq:limit}) and compute the precise value of $\mu(\J_p(G))$ for any prime $p$.
 In particular, we have that